Home | Browse Topics | Government & legal system | Activism | Keeping your personal information private: Some practical advice

 The use of surveillance devices is regulated in New Zealand, however technology and human error can allow your personal information and data to be collected and used by others.
 Everyone has the right to privacy.

-• Keep your devices secure: ensure that all of your physical devices (phone, laptop, tablet, etc) are protected by a password or fingerprint scan that locks immediately when the device is not in use.
-If they are lost, stolen or seized, they cannot be accessed by anyone else.
+• Keep your devices secure: ensure that all your physical devices (phone, laptop, tablet, etc.) are protected by a password or fingerprint scan that locks immediately when the device is not in use.
+If they are lost, stolen, or seized, they cannot be accessed by anyone else.

 • Social media: ensure that your privacy settings are regularly checked and updated in order that information you do not want shared is kept private.
-Share only personal contact and data that is really necessary.
+You should only share your personal contact details or data where it is really necessary.
 Facebook regularly updates its default privacy settings meaning that you need to keep a close eye on what others can see about you.

 • Offline: ensure that you do not keep passwords written down in easy to access places, that personal documents and identification are stored securely, and that you are discrete when using PIN numbers and other passwords in public places.